strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

 Key specifications:

-* All records to be counted with no filtering.
+* All records to be counted with no filtering
-* All dates refer to date of insertion, not date of service.
+* All dates refer to date of insertion, not date of service
-* Results are cumulative.
+* Results are cumulative

 .. _category-e3: